bonomali/doc-tier2-sponsors/README.md

-The Empire Design Company Ltd | Tier 2 (A rating) Tier 2 General The English Province of The Institute of Franciscan Missionaries of Mary | Tier 2 (A rating) Tier 2 General The English Studio Ltd | Tier 2 (A rating) Tier 2 General The Entryphone Co Ltd London Greater | Tier 2 (A rating) Tier 2 General The Equal Rights Trust | Tier 2 (A rating) Tier 2 General The Exceptional Education Trust | Tier 2 (A rating) Tier 2 General The Exchange Lab | Tier 2 (A rating) Tier 2 General
+The Empire Design Company Ltd | Tier 2 (A rating) Tier 2 General The English Province of The Institute of Franciscan Missionaries of Mary | Tier 2 (A rating) Tier 2 General The English Studio Ltd | Tier 2 (A rating) Tier 2 General The Entryphone Co Ltd | Tier 2 (A rating) Tier 2 General The Equal Rights Trust | Tier 2 (A rating) Tier 2 General The Exceptional Education Trust | Tier 2 (A rating) Tier 2 General The Exchange Lab | Tier 2 (A rating) Tier 2 General